-- When a stomped packet is received, it should be discarded without error or retry. - The correct flow control credits for the stomped packet must be freed to prevent deadlocks.
-If a stomped packet overflows a flow control buffer, it is treated like any other overflow, as described in Section 10.1.4. - The receiver must not assume that a stomped command will be resent.
+- When a stomped packet is received, it should be discarded without error or retry. - The correct flow control credits for the stomped packet must be freed (the receiving device must send credits after the packet has been discarded) to prevent deadlocks.
+If a stomped packet overflows a flow control buffer, it is treated like any other overflow, as described in Section 10.1.5. - The receiver must not assume that a stomped command will be resent.
 It is possible that it had a corrupted command code or other attributes that completely changed the nature of the packet.

-10.3.5 Packet History and Acknowledgement
+10.3.4 Packet History and Acknowledgement

 The transmit side of each link maintains a history structure containing an implementation-dependent number of entries that keep track of each packet, and an 8-bit counter called TxNextPktToAck that is incremented on each unstomped transmitted non-info packet.
-The history structure may be a simple in-order buffer of all transmitted packets or part of a more sophisticated scheduler.
+The history structure may be a simple inorder buffer of all transmitted packets or part of a more sophisticated scheduler.
 The receiver maintains a corresponding 8-bit RxNextPktToAck counter.
 RxNextPktToAck is returned to the other side of the link to acknowledge packets that have been successfully received.